-It has been proposed to me to recommend the direct Huon Road as a fitting line for a tramway It has been proposed to me to recommend the direct Huon Road as a fitting line for a framway to the basin, but without thought that it is in charge of trustees, who have moved only for improving it as a common road.
+It has been proposed to me to recommend the direct Huon Road as a fitting line for a tramway to the basin, but without thought that it is in charge of trustees, who have moved only for improving it as a common road.
 Its nearest distance to the edge of the basin is fifteen miles.
-Now, according to the best information I have of cost of transit on a tramroad (6d, per 100 for first mile, and 3d. for each succeeding mile), the carriage by the direct Huon Road would cost 4s. per 100, while it would only be 3s.
-3d. by North West Bay, freight and all included; besides, there are very steep ascending gradients on the Huon Road (1 in 10 for instance), which I do not expect we should have on the North West Bay line North West Bay line.
+Now, according to the best information I have of cost of transit on a tramroad (6d. per 100 for first mile, and 3d. for each succeeding mile), the carriage by the direct Huon Road would cost 4s. per 100, while it would only be 3s.
+3d. by North West Bay, freight and all included; besides, there are very steep ascending gradients on the Huon Road (1 in 10 for instance), which I do not expect we should have on the North West Bay line.